by Ashley Black

 Align Your Structure

 One of the main factors of fascial health is having proper mechanics and posture.
-If you’re FasciaBlasting and have a good fascia therapy regimen going, but you don’t address your symmetry and your body is out of alignment, your fascia will continue to do what it has always done.
+If you’re FasciaBlasting and have a good fascia therapy regimen going, but your body is out of alignment and you don’t address your symmetry, your fascia will continue to do what it has always done.
 You can make amazing progress with the FasciaBlaster®, but you don’t want to be taking two steps forward and one step back!

 You can read more about this test on page 114 of The Cellulite Myth.